Easing Into Menopause

 - Stay regular by getting lots of fiber and water.

-- Support the liver with dandelion root and milk thistle to aid in efficient estrogen metabolism.
-Consider supplemental DIM (di-indolylmethane), which boosts our good estrogens and helps to flush bad estrogens.
+- Support your liver to aid in efficient estrogen metabolism.
+Talk with your medical provider about possibly supplementing with DIM (di-indolylmethane), which boosts our good estrogens and helps to flush bad estrogens.

 - Ensure that your Vitamin D levels are no less than 50 ng/mL.